Consume auth sessions

 - Understand the development of an project with auth session enabled

-To create an auth session the following must be prepared:
+To create an auth session, you must have the following:

 - [Required] Access to user credentials, ether it is stored or the user is present